shred/acme4j/src/doc/docs/challenge/tls-alpn-01.md

 Now use `cert` and `certKeyPair` to let your web server respond to TLS requests containing an ALPN extension with the value `acme-tls/1` and a SNI extension containing your subject (`identifier`).

 !!! note
     The request is sent to port 443 only.
-If your domain has multiple IP addresses, the CA randomly selects one of them.
+If your domain has multiple IP addresses, the CA randomly selects some of them.
 There is no way to choose a different port or a fixed IP address.

+Your server should be able to handle multiple requests to the challenge.
+The ACME server may check your response multiple times, and from different IPs.
+Also keep your response available until the `Authorization` status has changed to `VALID` or `INVALID`.